thchung/afterflight/README.rst

 Installing the development version
 **********************************

 #. make sure you have scipy and matplotlib installed on your system.
-On ubuntu, that means doing: ``sudo apt-get install scipy matlplotlib``.
+On ubuntu, that means doing: ``sudo apt-get install python-scipy python-matplotlib``.
 These packages often do not install correctly through the python package system.

 #.
 Clone the afterflight repository to with ``git clone https://github.com/foobarbecue/afterflight.git``